andrew/ultimate-awesome/README.md

 - [awesome-fusion](https://github.com/fsn-dev/awesome-fusion) - A curated list of awesome Fusion resources.
 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.
 - [Manipuri-NLP](https://github.com/galax19ksh/Manipuri-NLP) - A comprehensive overview of research regarding Natural Language Processing (NLP) of Manipuri language.
+- [awesome-mamba](https://github.com/gauravfs-14/awesome-mamba) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on Structured State Space Models (SSMs), with a special emphasis on S4, Mamba, and their variants.
 - [awesome-stream](https://github.com/getstream/awesome-stream) - Official awesome-list of resources, tools, and projects for building with Stream.
 - [free-algorithm-resources](https://github.com/getvmio/free-algorithm-resources) - Algorithm Free Resources | This repo collects 116 of free resources for Algorithm. 🧩 Master the art of problem-solving with our Algorithm Playground!
 This repository offers a vast array of free algorithm resources, courses, and an online practice environment.
 Essential for computer science studen.
 - [free-computer-science-resources](https://github.com/getvmio/free-computer-science-resources) - Computer Science Free Resources | This repo collects 75 of free resources for Computer Science. 💻 Explore the foundations of computing with our Computer Science Hub!
 This repository features a curated collection of free educational resources covering various CS topics.
 With an interactive online .